nicodefaa/h6_miniprojekti/README.md

 # h6_miniprojekti
 This is a homepage repo for task h6 "miniprojekti".

-This project was made as part of a Finnish school course, so it was written in Finnish.
+*This project was made as part of a Finnish school course, so it was written in Finnish.*

-## Aihe: Työpisteen automaattinen esivalmistelu Ansiblella
+## Linux-työpisteen automaattinen esivalmistelu Ansiblella